-For instance, you could ask the course tutor about the programme's range of teaching methods, expectations for each year of the degree, the main characteristics they look for in a student, as well as any tips on how to succeed on this particular course.
+For instance, you could ask the course tutor about the programme's range of teaching methods, expectations for each year of the degree, and the main characteristics looked for in a student, as well as any tips on how to succeed on this particular course.

 What interviewers are looking for

-By showing passion for your subject and outside interests, while having a genuine interest in and knowledge of the course and university, you'll come across as a well-rounded individual who has the potential to thrive in this environment.
+By showing passion for your subject and outside interests, while having a genuine interest in and knowledge of the course and university, you'll come across as a well-rounded individual with the potential to thrive in this environment.

 Once you've secured your place on your chosen course, see 10 things to do before starting university.